Should my pet be vaccinated?

 - Geography: Exposure risk to some diseases is higher in some geographic areas; for example, Lyme disease is most prevalent in heavily wooded areas, such as the Northeast.

-- Lifestyle: Cats who live solely indoors with no contact with other cats have little risk of exposure to feline leukemia and may not need this vaccination; however, if your cat goes outside, spends time at a boarding facility, or has contact with outside cats brought into your home, he has a higher exposure risk and should be vaccinated.
+- Lifestyle: Cats who live solely indoors with no contact with other cats have little risk of exposure to feline leukemia and may not need this vaccination.
+But if your cat goes outside, spends time at a boarding facility, or has contact with outside cats brought into your home, he has a higher exposure risk and should be vaccinated.

 Which core vaccines should my dog receive?

-According to the AAHA Canine Vaccination Guidelines, core vaccines for dogs include:
+According to the AAHA Canine Vaccination Guidelines, all dogs should have the following vaccines:

 - Infectious hepatitis: Caused by adenovirus type-1, hepatitis can lead to acute or chronic liver inflammation